TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 On the 1st of May, 2022, the [osu!taiko Performance Points Committee](wiki/People/Performance_Points_Committee/en.md) was formed in response to a [community survey](https://osu.ppy.sh/home/news/2022-09-28-changes-to-osu-taiko-sr-and-pp) regarding Performance Points and Star Rating.
 This comitte consisted of  ::{ flag=AU }:: [-Lawtron-](https://osu.ppy.sh/users/11475208), ::{ flag=GB }:: [Horiiizon](https://osu.ppy.sh/users/8071438), ::{ flag=GB }:: [mangomizer](https://osu.ppy.sh/users/1893718) and ::{ flag=MY }:: [vun](https://osu.ppy.sh/users/6932501).
 They had made a [document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit#heading=h.azyhdbla4xg1) detailing a proposal for a major rework for both Star Rating and Performance Points.
 This rework would make so that Star Rating and Performance Points would more accurately reflect a map's apparent difficulty.
 These changes would then be accepted and applied on the 28th of September, 2022.

-On the 13 of July, 2023, the [Trial BN system](https://osu.ppy.sh/community/forums/topics/1792742?n=1) was introduced, in which a new tier of Beatmap Nominator was added, the Beatmap Nominators.
-A Trial Beatmap Nominator was tier below a Probatinary Beatmap Nominator, where they would be able to nominate 3 maps in 1 month, as soon as they nominated 3 maps or a month had passed, their nominations would be evaluated.
+On the 13 of July, 2023, the Trial BN system was introduced, in which a new tier of Beatmap Nominator was added, the Trial Beatmap Nominators.[^TrialBN] A Trial Beatmap Nominator was tier below a Probatinary Beatmap Nominator, where they would be able to nominate 3 maps in 1 month, as soon as they nominated 3 maps or a month had passed, their nominations would be evaluated.
 If they passed the trial, Trial BNs would then become a Probatinary Beatmap Nominator.
-Eventually this would later be reworked into a stricter probationary period, where instead of being a Trial Beatmap Nominator, applicants would be accepted as a Probationary Beatmap Nominator but with probationary periods that are looked at more closely.
+Eventually this would later be reworked into a stricter probationary period, where instead of being a Trial Beatmap Nominator, applicants would be accepted as a Probationary Beatmap Nominator but with probationary periods that are looked at more closely.[^TrialProb]

-On the 11th of August, 2023, a new team of people in charge of Quality Assurance was temporarily introduced, the [Quality Inspectors](https://osu.ppy.sh/community/forums/topics/1806549?n=1).
-Two Quality Inspectors would assing themseves to any newly qualified map, and once both Quality Inspectors complete their checks, the map can continue on as normal.
+On the 11th of August, 2023, a new team of people in charge of Quality Assurance was temporarily introduced, the Quality Inspectors.[^QI] Two Quality Inspectors would assing themseves to any newly qualified map, and once both Quality Inspectors complete their checks, the map can continue on as normal.
 Quality Inspectors would check the maps for any objective isses that would be unrankable.
 If one was found, then the Quality Inspectors would disqualify the map.
-Unfortunately, the trial for Quality Inspectors finished and was scrapped on the 22nd of September, 2023.
+Unfortunately, the trial for Quality Inspectors finished and was scrapped on the 22nd of September, 2023.[^QIgone]

 ## Most Important Individuals